Gaojie0621/Operating_System/4_Threads_and_Concurrency.md

 ## 3.3.
 Types of parallelism
 ### 3.3.1.
 Data Parallelism

 Same operation on different chunks of data.
+Distributing subsets of the same data across multiple computing cores and performing the same operation on each core.

 **Example:**